oracle-livelabs/common/labs/generate-ssh-key-local/generate-ssh-keys-local.md

     >**Note:** If you've already installed Git for Windows, don't bother with PuTTY.
 It's your choice which utility to use for key generation and terminal access.

-You may now **proceed to the next lab**.
+You're all set to move on to the ** next lab**.

 ## Option 3b: Windows Versions - PuTTY

 In earlier versions of Windows, ssh-keygen was not a native utility, so third-party utilities had to be utilized.
 In this section, we'll illustrate using **PuTTY**.
 If you prefer **Git for Windows**, visit the option prior to this one.

-1. If you don't already have it installed, access the link below and download the application.
-For Oracle employees, **PuTTY** is also available for download internally via the **MyDesktop** application.
-For non-Oracle employees and customers, use the below link.
-If you are unable to install anything on your laptop due to permission issues, please use the **Oracle Cloud Shell** option above.
+1. If you don't already have it installed, access the link below and download the application following the link below.

     [Click here to download PuTTY for Windows](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html)